MIT-LCP/mimic-code/website/content/en/docs/overview/concepts.md

 ### `intime`, `outtime`

 `intime` and `outtime` provide the time at which a patient entered and exited the given unit.
-In the ICUSTAYS table, the unit is always an ICU.
-In the transferS table, the unit can be any ward in the hospital.
+In the *icustays* table, the unit is always an ICU.
+In the *transfers* table, the unit can be any ward in the hospital.

 ### `starttime`, `endtime`